hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Push - get all documents that are marked as dirty, send them to an adapter, and mark them clean
+### Push - get all documents that are marked as dirty, send them to an adapter, and mark them clean in iOS
-{: #ios-push-get-all-documents-that-are-marked-as-dirty-send-them-to-an-adapter-and-mark-them-clean }

 ```objc
 // Get the accessor to an already initialized collection.
 JSONStoreCollection* people = [[JSONStore sharedInstance] getCollectionWithName:@"people"];